StuartCHAN/neural-qa/README.md

 ![architecture and pipeline](https://res.cloudinary.com/stuarteec/image/upload/v1566790535/Atten_NSPM00.v02_y762nv.png "Model Architecture" )

+* Before running all the scripts, please mind that this repository folder should have been exported to the system path '$PYTHONPATH'.

 ## 1. Automatic Templates Generator

 The component aims at automating the templates generation from the long text, with the help of Universal Sentence Encoder, DBpedia-Spotlight, DBpedia-Lookup, NLTK, and Spacy.
-Before running the scripts, please mind that this repository folder should have been exported to the system path '$PYTHONPATH'.

 ### 1.1.
 Extraction Of Wiki pages and article pre-processing